-- Part one of Keeping Children Safe in Education (2022) or a condensed part one where we think it is more appropriate for our staff not working directly with children.
+- Part one of Keeping Children Safe in Education (2023) or a condensed part one where we think it is more appropriate for our staff not working directly with children.

 - Completion of KCSIE knowledge check via safeguarding network

 - Staff Handbook

+- Code of conduct

 - Health and Safety Information

 - An introduction with the designated safeguarding lead and identity of any deputies

 - Level 1 safeguarding training

 - Prevent training

 - Online Safety training

 - GDPR training

 - Equality training

 - Meeting with the Vice Principal including an overview of key trust policies

-All our staff receive appropriate safeguarding and child protection training which is regularly updated.
-In addition all staff members receive safeguarding and child protection updates (for example, via email, newsletters and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Termly safeguarding walks take place to check the knowledge and understanding of staff on specific safeguarding issues.
+All our staff receive appropriate safeguarding and child protection training at induction along with online safety training and information including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
+This is regularly updated.
+In addition, all staff receive safeguarding and child protection updates (for example, via email, newsletters, and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

 All our staff are aware of the early help process and understand their role in it.
-This includes identifying emerging problems, liaising with the designated safeguarding lead, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment.
+This includes identifying emerging concerns, liaising with the Designated Safeguarding Lead, sharing information with other professionals to support early identification and assessment and, in some cases acting as the lead professional.

-All our staff are aware of the process for making referrals to children's social care (see flowchart- appendices 14) and for statutory assessments under the Children Act 1989 that may follow a referral, along with the role they might be expected to play in such assessments.
+All our staff are aware of the process for making referrals to children's social care (see flowchart- appendix 14).

 All our staff know what to do if a child tells them he/she is being abused or neglected.
-Staff know how to manage the requirement to maintain an appropriate level of confidentiality whilst at the same time liaising with relevant professionals such as the designated safeguarding lead and children's social care.
+Staff know how to manage the requirement to maintain an appropriate level of confidentiality whilst at the same time liaising with relevant professionals such as the Designated Safeguarding Lead and children's social care.
 Staff will not promise that they will not tell anyone about an allegation, as this may ultimately not be in the best interests of the child.

-All our staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+All our staff are advised to maintain an attitude of 'it could happen here'.
 When concerned about the welfare of a child, staff members will always act in the best interests of the child.

 If a child or young person is in immediate danger or is at risk of harm either during working hours, outside of these hours or during an out of school/college activity a referral will be made to The Integrated Front Door or the out of hours team immediately.
 To avoid any delay, anybody can make a referral, however our DSL should always be notified.
-If the students situation does not appear to be improving the staff member with concerns should press for re-consideration.
+If the student's situation does not appear to be improving the staff member with concerns should press for re-consideration.
 Concerns should always lead to help for the child.